Abhinav-ark/ARM_TM4C123GH6PM_Weather_Monitoring/README.md

 - 1. Now Type 'T' and click on the send button to get the current temperature recorded by the device.
   2. Type 'H' and click on the send button to get the current humidity recorded by the device.

+# LICENSING
+All code in this repository is Licensed Under `MIT license`, and is freely available for anyone to use or make changes.